Victoria Harbour: History

 The first reference to what is now called Victoria Harbour is found in Zheng He's sailing maps of the China coast, dated c.1425, which appear in the Wubei Zhi (A Treatise on Armament Technology), a comprehensive 17th-century military book.
 While the harbour was charted in later maps, the first map depicting it in detail is an 1810 marine chart prepared for the East India Company by Daniel Ross and Philip Maughan, lieutenants of the Bombay Marine.

 Some of the first recreational activities to take place in the harbour were water competitions such as swimming and water polo in the 1850s, undertaken by members of Hong Kong's first sports club, the Victoria Recreation Club.

 China Airlines Flight 605 went beyond the end of the runway and down into the water.

 During the Taiping Rebellion, armed rebels paraded the streets of Hong Kong.
 On 21 December 1854, the Hong Kong police arrested several armed rebels who were about to attack Kowloon City.
 On 23 January 1855, a fleet of Taiping war boats was on the verge of a naval battle against Chinese imperial war boats defending the harbour.
 The Chinese defenders were ordered away by the British colonial authorities.
 These incidents caused rising tension that would eventually lead to the Arrow War.
-The harbour was originally called "Hong Kong Harbour", but was later renamed to "Victoria Harbour", to assure shelter for the British fleet under Queen Victoria.